softctrl/fly-rest/README.md

 ```

 ### Soon (well not so soon like i want :D but....) i will add this library to maven central!!!
-### I'm also working on a http redirection support too. under development.